JonP-HN/Python-3/API mash-up: movie recommendations/README.md

 # :movie_camera: API mash-up: movie recomendations

-Project consisting of mashing up data from two different APIs (OMDB and TasteDive) to make movie recommendations.
+Project consisting of mashing up data from two different APIs (OMDB and TasteDive) to generate movie recommendations, sorted according to their Rotten Tomatoes scores.

 Developed as part of a project from the course *Data Collection and Processing with Python*, provided by University of Michigan through Coursera.